loke-dev/gridsome-starter-bootstrap/README.md

 > A starter project, perfect for your documentation site.

 ## Features
-- Beautiful and simple design.
+- Bootstrap & Bootstrap Vue out of the box.
 - Markdown for blog posts.
 - Contact form for Netlify forms.
+- Beautiful and simple design.
 - Perfect score on Google Lighthouse.
+- Blazing fast.

 ## Demo